-The Company sells its products to approximately 420 accounts, most of which have numerous outlets.
+The Company sells its products to approximately 425 accounts, most of which have numerous outlets.
 Approximately 40,000 stores carry at least one Company product (SKU).

-During the fiscal year ended November 30, 2009, the Company's largest customers were Wal-Mart (approximately 36% of net sales), Walgreens (approximately 14%), CVS (approximately 7%), Rite Aid (approximately 6%), and Dolgencorp (approximately 4%).
+During the fiscal year ended November 30, 2010, the Company's largest customers were Wal-Mart (approximately 41% of net sales), Walgreens (approximately 13%), CVS (approximately 5%), Target (approximately 4%), Sam's Club (approximately 4%), Dollar General (approximately 3%) and Rite Aid (approximately 3%).
 The loss of any of these principal customers, or substantial reduction of sales revenues realized from their business, could materially and negatively affect the Company's earnings.

 Most of the Company's products are not particularly susceptible to seasonal-sales fluctuation.
-However, sales of depilatory, sun-care and diet-aids products customarily peak in the spring and summer months, while fragrance-product sales customarily peak in the Fall and Winter months.
+However, retail sales of depilatory, sun-care and diet-aids products customarily peak in the Spring and Summer months, while fragrance-product sales customarily peak in the Fall and Winter months.